CesarOlvera/rfcRelationships/README.md

     -v, --version         Show program's version number and exit.

-Input:  One file "my-rfc-list.txt" with the list of RFCs you want to verify.
+### Input:  One file "my-rfc-list.txt" with the list of RFCs you want to verify.

+    IMPORTANT: The RFCs in the list must me specified as 'RFC8200', 'RFC 8200' or '8200'.
-        It has a list of RFCs specified as RFCXXXX or XXXX, and separated with new line (\n) or comma (,).
+    And they could be separated with new line (\n) or comma (,).
+    Do not add the title of the RFCs.
+    See the example directory.

-Output: Three files:
+### Output: Three files:
-        - "rfc-analysis.txt"  with analysis of all RFCs with their information, and stating if they are "Obsoleted" or "Updated".
+    1. "rfc-analysis.txt"  with analysis of all RFCs with their information, and stating if they are "Obsoleted" or "Updated".
-        - "rfc-obsoleted.txt" with the list of obsoleted RFCs.
+    2. "rfc-obsoleted.txt" with the list of obsoleted RFCs.
-        - "rfc-updated.txt"   with the list of updated RFCs.
+    3. "rfc-updated.txt"   with the list of updated RFCs.

 ![alt text](rfc_relationships_graph.png)